What Is a Good Debt Service Coverage Ratio?

 - Interest-only loan options are available

-- All types of rental properties are eligible, including short and long-term rentals
+- All types of rental properties are eligible, including a long-term and short-term rental

 What Is a Good DSCR?